History Camp Boston 2024 Weekend

 When the Court Street house in which Bell lived was torn down in the 1920s, the laboratory was reassembled inside the Verizon Building based on plans approved by Thomas Watson himself.
 This rebuilt laboratory includes Bell’s tools, models for patent application, work sketches, and his workbench.
 A window looks out onto a painting of the view of 1875 Boston that Bell would have seen from his workbench.

-Your host is Scott Kirsner, Innovation Economy columnist for The Boston Globe.
+Scott Kirsner, Innovation Economy columnist for The Boston Globe.
 Scott has been a big supporter of History Camp, including as a speaker and sponsor and as a guest on History Camp Author Discussions where we talked about his book, Innovation Economy: True Stories of Start-Ups, Flame-Outs, and Inventing the Future in New England.

 Tour Meeting Place